-Each year that you receive payment, you include in income the interest part of the payment as well as the part of the payment that is your gain.
+Each year that you receive payment, you must include in income the interest part of the payment as well as the part of the payment that is your gain.
 You do not include in income the part of the payment that is the return of your basis in the property.

 Interest income.
-You must report all interest as ordinary income.
-Interest is generally not included in a downpayment.
+You must report all interest as ordinary income on your income tax return.
+Interest is generally not included in a down payment.
 However, you may have to treat part of each later payment as interest, even if it is not called interest in your agreement with the buyer.
 See Unstated Interest, later.